opichon/propel-s3object-behavior/README.md

 ### The `S3ObjectManager` interface

 The `S3ObjectManager` interface defines most of the logic required to implement the S3Object behavior.
-Almost all the methods added by the behavior to the object class are implemented by delegating theirlogic to the `S3ObjectManager` instance associated with the object instance.
+Almost all the methods added by the behavior to the object class are implemented by delegating their logic to the `S3ObjectManager` instance associated with the object instance.

 `S3ObjectManager` is an interface.
-The behavior provides a default implementation named `BasicS3ObjectManager`, which is based on the AWS SDK v2.
+The behavior provides a default implementation named `BasicS3ObjectManager`, which is based on the AWS PHP SDK v2.2.

-You are of course free to create and use your own implementation of the `S3ObjectManager` interface.
-In particular, you could create one that uses the AWS SDK v1, if this was required.
+You are free to create and use your own implementation of the `S3ObjectManager` interface.
+In particular, if for some reason you need to use v1 of the AWS PHP SDK, then it is quite possible to create an implementation of `S3ObjectManager` based on it.